Canop/bacon/README.md

     bacon check-win

-The `bacon.toml` file should may evolve with the features and settings of your project and should be added to source control.
+The `bacon.toml` file may evolve with the features and settings of your project and should be added to source control.

 ### configure clippy lints